Skip to content

 Image: Microsoft

-The app scans your image for text.
-You can select specific words to copy or click “Copy all text” to grab everything at once.
-If you need to protect your privacy, look for the Quick Redact option.
-This masks sensitive items like phone numbers or emails before sharing.
+The app scans the image for words.
+Specific sections can be highlighted for copying, or the “Copy all text” button grabs everything at once.
+Selecting the Quick Redact option masks sensitive items like phone numbers or email addresses before sharing.

 Selecting an area on screen to extract text using Snipping Tool